TOPdesk/dart-html-whitelist/README.md

 ## Introduction

 This library can be used to whitelist html elements, attributes and attribute values.

+The main purpose is to process html from an untrusted source and make sure that if the html is rendered by your application it doesn't contain elements that are not safe.

 ## Usage